Danika-Balas/LondonBikeshare/README.md

 This [Jupyter notebook](LondonBikeshare_modelDev.ipynb) includes the code to develop the predictive model, including EDA, data processing, model training, and model evaluation.

-[Google Colab](LondonBikeshare_DeepLearning.ipynb) was also used to train a deep neural network on this data in order to explore using Tensorflow in AWS, but this kind of model is ill-suited for this dataset, and was not used in the final web application.

 ## Web Application
 ### Enter data
 page 1